 In New Orleans, king cakes are sold everywhere between the first of January through Mardi Gras.
 I like to make my own at home and get my kids involved.
 There are few things that smell better than sweet bread baking in the oven.

-My kids love to help out in the kitchen so I have to assign a “task.”
-Alex frosted the cake and Sofia decorated it with sprinkles.
-While a typical king cake is glazed with purple, green, and yellow sugar glaze, they wanted sprinkles only; so sprinkles is what we used.
-The end result is happy kids so that’s all that matters!
+My kids love to help out in the kitchen, so I have to assign a “task.”
+Alex frosted the cake, and Sofia decorated it with sprinkles.
+While a typical king cake is glazed with purple, green, and yellow sugar glaze, they wanted sprinkles only, so sprinkles are what we used.
+The end result is happy kids, so that’s all that matters!

 Happy Mardi Gras! – King Cake

 - 1 package, 2 ¼ teaspoons Rapid Rise yeast